 Housing Availability and Cost

-Single homes in gated communities are available on outskirt of the city on the hillsides.
-If you opt to live in single houses, it’s recommended to consider hiring a driver as the minimum commute to an office in city center would take average 45 minutes to an hour during peak hours.
+Single homes in gated communities are available on the outskirt of the city on the hillsides.
+If you opt to live in single houses, it’s recommended to consider hiring a driver as the minimum commute to an office in the city centre would take average 45 minutes to an hour during peak hours.
 You might need another car for your spouse to get around and do daily-living supplies or picking children up from the school if you decide to drive to work.

 Moving to a new country is not easy.
 The quality of furniture that would make you feel more like in a home away from home is a very important factor that adds so much value to an overseas assignment.
-Moving a family 10 years ago may have more things to consider such as shipping all main furniture items which make one’s temporary stay more cozy and homey.
+Moving a family 10 years ago may have more things to consider such as shipping all main furniture items which make one’s temporary stay more cosy and homey.
 However, with today’s global trend, more and more transitions no matter for singles, couples without children and/or families with children, there are more choices of renting furniture from 1 month onward for both short and long term demands.

 Alternatively, some furniture companies are negotiable for options of leasing brand new furnishings at higher costs.

-Although limited in number, there are various international schools in Taiwan offering the expatriate community with foreign curriculum - most are US based.
+Although limited in number, there are various international schools in Taiwan offering the expatriate community with foreign curriculum - most are US-based.
 In order to gain entry to an international school, a child must hold a foreign passport.
 Admission to most of the international/English schools is based on their own set of prerequisites.